MindzKonnectedAI/SkillSync/ruleData/outputRuleData.md

 ## Job Summary
 - **Design and Development:**
 - Design, code, test, document, and maintain applications to meet ERCOT business needs based on the defined Software Development Life Cycle (SDLC).
-- Collaborate with customers, subject matter experts, team members, and other technical teams to develop and maintain complex ERCOT applications.
+- Collaborate with customers, business area subject matter experts, team members, and other internal technical teams to develop and maintain complex ERCOT applications.

 - **Technical Compliance:**
 - Utilize toolsets that adhere to the frameworks of the technical stack used across the Application Services division.